vertica/vertica-nodejs/packages/vertica-nodejs/README.md

 See [DATATYPES.md](https://github.com/vertica/vertica-nodejs/blob/master/DATATYPES.md) to view the mappings from type IDs to Vertica data types.

-## Setting up for local driver development

-The following instructions are for working with the driver source code.
-Follow this set up if you intend to contribute to the driver.
-These steps are similar to those for developing with the driver, but include steps for building and testing locally.

-1. Clone the repo
-2. If yarn is not already installed, install yarn `npm install -g yarn`
-3. From your workspace root run `yarn` and then `yarn lerna bootstrap`
-4. Ensure you have a Vertica instance running with
-5. Ensure you have the proper environment variables configured for connecting to the instance (`V_HOST`, `V_PORT`, `V_USER`, `V_PASSWORD`, `V_DATABASE`, `V_BACKUP_SERVER_NODE`)
-6. Run `yarn test` to run all the tests, or run `yarn test` from within an individual package to only run that package's tests

-If using VS Code, you can install the `Remote - Containers` extension and it will use the configuration under the `.devcontainer` folder to automatically create dev containers, including Vertica.
-See [here](https://code.visualstudio.com/docs/remote/containers) for more information on developing in containers using VS Code.
-This process will complete steps 3 to 5 above.

 ## Support

 vertica-nodejs is free software.
 If you encounter a bug with the library please open an issue on the [GitHub repo](https://github.com/vertica/vertica-nodejs).
 If you have questions unanswered by the documentation please open an issue pointing out how the documentation was unclear and we will address it as needed.